 Wauw, what an interview, right?!
 So much useful information about hospitality and B&B social media marketing.
 I hope you use those golden nuggets to your own benefit.
 I’d highly recommend any hospitality brand to listen to what Rebecca says here.
 We, at Tremento, preach the exact same thing.

 So, if after reading this interview, you are wondering, but how do I use the question function on Instagram Stories?
 Or how to even use Instagram Stories?
-Then no stress: these things will be tackled in our membership program, too.
-We will make social media marketing fun instead of a struggle.
+Then no stress: check out our membership program, too.
+We will make social media marketing fun instead of a struggle for you.